-Becoming less mobile, changes to your diet, and not drinking enough fluids can also cause constipation.
+Becoming less active, changes to your diet, and not drinking enough fluids can also cause constipation.

 You may also get bowel problems if prostate cancer spreads to your lower bowel (rectum), but this isn’t common.
 If it happens, it can cause symptoms including constipation, pain, bleeding and, rarely, being unable to empty your bowels.

 Problems emptying your bowels or leaking from your back passage might sometimes be caused by a condition called metastatic spinal cord compression (MSCC).
 But this is rare.